afborchert/lilith/README.md

    You have now a tar archive named _modula.tar_.

-4. Creating a working directory and prepare a file named _id32.ini_ in it:
+ * Create a working directory and prepare a file named _id32.ini_ in it:

    ```